chenpp1881/CodeXplain/README.md

 # Datasets
 We use the same dataset as [Ma et al., 2024](https://sites.google.com/view/iaudittool/home).
 Further instructions on the dataset can be found on [Smart-Contract-Dataset](https://drive.google.com/drive/folders/1cAHxSu6dL3S21zz2iaQzSTABfSjY2vP8).
+All the source codes and their explanations can be obtained at [deepseek-coder.json](https://github.com/chenpp1881/CodeXplain/blob/main/data/deepseek-coder.jsonl).

 # Running
 To run program, please use this command: python `run.py`.